 If you are a member of a Christian church that does not transfer membership, you can make a profession of faith and be received as a member.

 For more information about becoming a member of First United Homosassa, please contact the pastor at 352-628-4083 or firstname.lastname@example.org or the administrator at email@example.com.

 Pastor Kip's membership classes are offered a couple of times per year.
 These classes are recommended for all potential members or those who would like to learn more about our Methodist beliefs.

-The class will typically meet on the 3rd Wednesday of the month at 1:30pm in the Parlor.
+The class will typically meet on a Wednesday from 1:30pm to 2:30pm in the Parlor.